 Victoria Ward, Steward of the Land

 Born in 1846, Victoria Ward was a champion of Hawaiʻi.
-Throughout her life she graciously opened up her home, Old Plantation, for people to enjoy traditional gatherings, continuing the practices of Hawaiian arts, music and language.
+Throughout her life she graciously opened up her home for people to enjoy traditional gatherings, continuing the practices of Hawaiian arts, music and language.

 Victoria Ward’s vast estate included 100 acres of land that stretched from Thomas Square towards the ocean, encompassing much of the area we presently know as Kaka‘ako.
 These lands became known as a peaceful sanctuary between the two growing population centers of Downtown Honolulu and Waikīkī.